MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ## Advantages of Stage View

-The advantages of Stage View:

 * Stage View provides seamless, multitasking experience when working with the content in Teams.
 * Users can open and view the content provided by your app without leaving the context and continue discussion from same window.
-* Collaborative Stage View helps the users can pin the content to the chat for future quick access leading to a higher user engagement with your app.
+* Stage View helps the users to pin the content to the chat for future quick access.
 * The ability to engage and conversation about the same content leads to higher user engagement with your app.

 ## Stage View vs. Task module